 While suicide is relatively uncommon, the suicide rate for middle aged white men has gone up since 1979, and the same is true for middle aged white women since 2000.
 Is it something about “baby boomers,” middle age or both?
 It turns out that this group of “baby boomers” has had higher rates of suicide across their lives.
-Being unmarried and not having a college degree added risk.
+Being unmarried and not having a college degree are risk factors commonly present in these groups.
 According to Dr. Julie Phillips, this group of middle-aged adults is different from earlier groups.

 QUESTION: Why are suicide rates increasing among the middle-aged?

 By looking at both death certificates and census data, Dr. Phillips could test for other factors besides birth group (also known as a cohort) that have affected suicide rates for the current middle-aged group.
 Dr. Phillips examined suicide trends from 1979-1999 and 2000-2005 and compared rates to middle agers in the 1970s and 1980s.
 She used death certificates and census data to examine suicide rates for middle aged men and women through the years.